 That “quad burn” is the result of inflammation.
 Downhill running forces a wider stride, causing the affected muscles to lengthen.
 When the muscles are stretched beyond what they can tolerate, small microscopic tears result.
 If speed was also involved, as it would be in a race, the impact and damage to the muscles will be greater still.

 The good news is that you can minimize muscle trauma by training your bodies (quads especially) to adapt to progressive overloads in downhill running.
 Just as you can train yourself to become a faster and more efficient runner, you can also train yourself to become a stronger (and more resilient) downhill runner.

-From the May 2009 issue of Runners World Magazine – an article by Jason Karp, PhD.
+From the May 2009 issue of Runners World Magazine – Jason Karp

 - Start small – add downhills to your routine a little at a time…..Start with a short, gradual slope, with a two-to three-percent grade, and move on to steeper and longer descents as you get more comfortable.
 Treat downhill workouts as hard sessions, and follow them with two or three days of easy running.
 And be sure to back off of downhills in the two weeks or so before a target race, he adds.

-From the September 2009 issue of Running Times Magazine – an article by Brian Metzler
+From the September 2009 issue of Running Times Magazine – Brian Metzler

 - Work on your form – as a surface slopes downward, you need to adjust your body position with a forward lean to keep you from hard heel striking, McGee says.
 “Think about trying to quickly cycle your legs under your pelvis…..the duration of each footstrike should be very short and very light.
 With higher turnover and shorter, more frequent steps, you’re absorbing less shock per footstrike.”